Kill Anger Before It Kills You — or Your Marriage

 Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.
 (James 1:2–4)

 9. Remember that God will vindicate your just cause and settle all accounts better than you could.
 Either your offender will pay in hell, or Christ has paid for him.
-Your payback would be double jeopardy or an offence to the cross.
+Your payback would be double jeopardy or an offense to the cross.

 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”
 (Romans 12:19)